bitfactory-software/anyxx/index.md

 For example, imagine a std::variant for some hundred different alternatives.
 This is where **programming in the large** begins and runtime dispatch is the proven means.

+At this point arises another problem, when it comes to "inversion of control" in regard to the type of the parameter objectds passed into the callback:
+- In static dispatch, the have usually the full type information.
+- In dynamic dispatch, the original type is usualy abstracted away (either via a base class or "type erasure") and must be casted back to acces more concrete inforamtion.
+If the callback would not need more concrete (type) information abount the passed in paramter, there would be no need for inversion control.

 ### runtime versus compiletime

 In the general case, the "hot" runtime path an the bottleneck are easy diagnosed with profilers, once it gets a problem.